 There are a number of facets to the actual implementation of EDI.
-We will be implementing EDI in two parts – the process to receive the First Report of Injury (FROI), or current Form 122, then the process to receive Subsequent Reports of Injury (SROI).
+We will be implementing EDI in two parts – the process to receive the First Report of Injury (FROI), then the process to receive Subsequent Reports of Injury (SROI).

-The Industrial Accidents Division is pleased to announce that after careful consideration it has chosen to authorize all four EDI service vendors that bid on RFP PR12028 to offer their services to our trading partners.
-Additional contact information will be provided after authorization contracts are signed.
-The authorized firms are:
+The Industrial Accidents Division is pleased to announce that after careful consideration it has chosen to authorize all five EDI service vendors that bid on solicitation NH16019-1 to offer their services to our trading partners.
+The authorized firms, and their designated contacts, are:

 Note: Industrial Accidents Division neither endorses nor recommends the products or services of any particular vendor.
 Industrial Accidents Division’s authorization of vendors is based solely on their specific Claims Release 3 EDI experience.
 Our goal is to provide you, our trading partners, with competent firms to select from.
 Industrial Accidents Division suggests careful review of vendor products and claims as well as to contact current and past customers prior to contracting a vendors' service.